GENE WILLIAMS | ||

 grade.

-next 24 hours cramming to learn the part to substitute for Berry.
 THAT'S ME, IN MY TOY SOLDIER SUIT ON THE FRONT STEPS OF OUR HOUSE, BEFORE THE PLAY.
 CLICK ON PHOTO TO GO TO LARGER SHOT.
 Jack Wiley sat in the middle of the back of the room and often was reading A Hardy Boy@ books during study periods.
 Later, in one of his A Phenomena, Comments, and Notes@ section of the Smithsonian magazine, of which, as John P. Wiley, Jr., he was an editor, he mentioned how he had always been an avid reader.
 I could personally vouch for that.
 He got me interested in these books by Franklin W. Dixon about Frank and Joe Hardy, and by the time I left Aruba in 1947, I had read all 26 of them written up to that point.
 We bought them in San Nicolaas, I believe at the Aruba Trading Center there. |

 ||